zulip/zulip-terminal/docs/FAQ.md

 This can be controlled by giving a different value to the new `maximum-footlinks` setting in the `zuliprc` file, which defaults to 3.

+### Links don't render completely as a footlink

+Links that don't fit on one line are cropped with an ellipsis in the footlinks, since typically they are not recognized as a link across multiple lines in terminal emulators, copy/pasting can be challenging, and this also saves screen real estate.
+However, they will become visible with each message if you can widen your terminal window, and they're rendered completely in the Message Information view (see also [#622](https://www.github.com/zulip/zulip-terminal/issues/622)).

 ## When are messages marked as having been read?

 The approach currently taken is that that a message is marked read when